 It is also a good idea to include it in the last 50-100 words of the article.
 This sends a signal that the main topic of your page is about your target keyword.
 From the beginning to the end.

 Use LSI keywords

-LSI keywords (Latent Semantic Indexing) are basically keywords that are semantically related to your primary keyword.
+LSI keywords (Latent Semantic Indexing) are keywords that are semantically related to your primary keyword.
 Or these are the keywords you see when you search on Google at the bottom of the page.